identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 The `details` JSON structure MUST include only one of the following element:

 expected_claims:
-:  _OPTIONAL_ - a list of space-delimited, case-sensitive strings representing the claim names that must to be provided in the access token.
+:  _OPTIONAL_ - a list of space-delimited, case-sensitive strings representing the claim names that MUST be provided in the access token.

 expected_values:
-:  _OPTIONAL_ - a valid JSON [RFC8259] structure that will indicate the claim names that must to be provided as JSON keys and the values, expressed as a JSON array of values.
+:  _OPTIONAL_ - a valid JSON [RFC8259] structure that will indicate the claim names that MUST be provided as JSON keys and the values, expressed as a JSON array of values.

 pdp_message:
 : _OPTIONAL_ - a valid JSON [RFC8259] structure representing the error details the format of the policy decision point (PDP) that is the access authority for the resource provider.
 If the PDP is [D-OpenID-AuthZEN] compliant, then the `pdp_message` MAY relay the PDP response `context` object.